-If you have a child that suffers with ADHD or Autism or even both at the same time, you know the struggle is real when it comes to sleeping habits.
+If you have a child that suffers with ADHD or Autism, you know the struggle is real when it comes to sleeping habits.
 I completely understand how you feel and it’s not because I’ve been reading about it, it’s because I’m a mom of a son who suffers from both.
 He has severe ADHD and falls in on the spectrum.
 It’s been a difficult journey so far with sleep and regulating those habits, but no need to worry, there are some options if you are having a tough time.

 Disclaimer: This article is not meant to diagnose or treat those with ADHD or Autism.
 This is just for informative purposes only and to help them better their sleep habits.